AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

 * Interval: None
 * Group by: coupon code
 * Chart Type: Table
-* Note: The quantity of 10 for "Number of orders with this coupon" is arbitrary.
+* **Note**: The quantity of 10 for "Number of orders with this coupon" is arbitrary.
 Feel free to use the most appropriate quantity for this filter.

 * **Number of orders with coupon (all time)**
   * Metric: Number of coupons used